Published by Carl Hedinger. Last Updated on September 20, 2023.

 If you’re looking for the highest ski area in the Eastern US, Beech Mountain at Beech Mountain Resort is the place for you.
 The peak elevation reaches 5,506 feet, and they have 17 trails for all skiers.

 The honor of having the largest vertical drop in the NC Blue Ridge Mountains at 1,200 feet and the biggest ski area goes to Sugar Mountain Resort!
-At this resort, ski on one of the 21 different slopes and use the 8 lifts to move around.
+It’s one of the best things to do in the NC mountains, with 21 different slopes and 8 ski lifts.

 Skiing is great, but have you tried snow tubing?
 Hawksnest has the largest snow tubing park on the east coast.